excluence/excluence-docs/docs/intro.md

 But that's not all!
 PostgreSQL's prowess truly shines when it comes to performant time-series queries, making it an excellent choice for clients seeking efficient handling of such queries.

-For reading more about how PostgreSQL Json queries work [PostgreSQL Json Functions](https://www.postgresql.org/docs/current/functions-json.html).
+For reading more about how PostgreSQL Json queries work read on [PostgreSQL Json Functions](https://www.postgresql.org/docs/current/functions-json.html).

 To understand better, let's have a look on simple query, how you can get all deposited `A.1e3c78c6d580273b.LNVCT.Deposit` on address `0x12a6f076d0752584`.